acromtech/2023-2025-UPSSITECH/README.md

-Robotic and Interactive Systems (SRI) courses and projects of UPSSITECH engineering school in France.
+This repository include Robotic and Interactive Systems (SRI) courses and projects of UPSSITECH engineering school in France.

 ## What's UPSSITECH ?
 **UPSSITECH is a French engineering school**.